2027 Boston Marathon Cutoff Time Tracker and Prediction

 I will continue to update this dashboard throughout the qualifying period as additional races take place.

 More frequently, I’ll just be adding data to the dashboard.
-I will update the text in the dashboard with the date of the latest update, and I’ll also post something on Threads.
+In the top right corner you’ll see the date of the latest results, and I’ll also post something on Threads.
 Follow me there if you want to be the first to know when new data is added.

 What Data Is the Dashboard Built On?

 The dataset includes a finish time, age group, and gender for each runner.
-For the 2025 qualifying period, the old (2020) Boston qualifying times were applied.
-For the 2026 qualifying period, the new Boston qualifying times were applied.
+The same qualifying times are in place for each of the two qualifying periods.
+The only difference in the calculations is that for races in the 2027 qualifying period, the relevant downhill results index adjustment is included.
 Each runner is identified as a qualifier or a non-qualifier and their individual buffer time is calculated.

 What Assumptions Are the Dashboard Based On?

 This dashboard is based on several assumptions.
-These assumptions were tested last year when I attempted to predict the cutoff time for the 2025 Boston Marathon, and they held up fairly well.
-They are not perfect – but they provide a good starting point for an analysis.
+These assumptions were first tested when I attempted to predict the cutoff time for the 2025 Boston Marathon, and they were refined while I tracked the results and attempted to predict the cutoff time for the 2026 Boston Marathon.
+The methodology is not perfect, but it holds up fairly well and is a good starting point for understanding how things are (or aren’t) changing.

 The Boston Marathon cutoff time is based on three things: a) the total number of applicants, b) the number of accepted applicants, and c) the distribution of applicants’ finish times.